kayinleong/kitahack2025-comp/README.md

    ```
 ## Innovation Part

-KL2PEN is designed to close key gaps in existing job search platforms by offering features that are rarelyvor nevervprovided by mainstream platforms, providing an all-in-one solution.
+KL2PEN is designed to close key gaps in existing job search platforms by offering features that are rarely or never provided by mainstream platforms, providing an all-in-one solution.
 This makes our platform uniquely innovative and inclusive.

 Key innovations include: